YanivFalik/AGT-Bidding-competition/work_together/assignments.md

 What should we do:
     beliefs:
         * update item valuation after price reveal.
+V
         * update rest of the items after prior change.
+V
         ~~~ lets say after price reveal we're 0.8 sure that it is mixed, how do we model our priors based on our beliefs?